 Will routine inspections be taking place?

-Offices have currently postponed any face to face routine inspections that were due to take place and will be in contact to arrange a time to inspect your property when social distancing measures have eased.
-Some offices may still conduct routine inspections via an online process, using FaceTime or Zoom.
-Your Property Manager will be in touch if this is the case.
+Offices have currently postponed any face to face routine inspections that were due to take place and will be in contact to arrange a time to inspect your property when restrictions have eased.

 Can I be evicted if I can’t pay my rent?

-New temporary laws have been introduced to help protect Victorian Tenants and Landlords from the impact of the Coronavirus.
+New temporary laws have been introduced to help protect Victorian Tenants and Landlords from the impact of coronavirus.

-What happens if I have lost my job and need to move out of a fixed term lease?
+What happens if I have lost my job (or experiencing financial hardship due to COVID-19) and need to move out of a fixed term lease?